Pine-Richland School Board members not facing election support pursuing tax increase exception

 The meeting focused on the district’s debt and capital projects.

-Miller wanted to know where those board members stood because applying for approval for the district to increase property taxes by more than its 3.5% limit requires following a different budget timeline.
+Brian Miller wanted to know where those board members stood because applying for approval for the district to increase property taxes by more than its 3.5% limit requires following a different budget timeline.

 Under that timeline, the district has to have a proposed version of a preliminary 2026-27 budget available for public inspection by Jan.
 29 and must adopt a preliminary budget by Feb.
 18.

 Pine-Richland has not had a property tax increase since 2017-18.
-Administrators now are recommending at least a 3.5% increase, Miller has said.
+Administrators now are recommending at least a 3.5% increase, Brian Miller has said.

-Special education costs could give Pine-Richland cause to increase taxes by more than its limit, Miller has said.
+Special education costs could give Pine-Richland cause to increase taxes by more than its limit, Brian Miller has said.
 The district would seek a referendum exception from the state Department of Education, which if approved would allow that to happen without voter approval at the May 19 primary.

 Special education was the focus of the second finance meeting on Oct.
 6.

-If the district qualifies for a special education referendum exception, Miller said the district would not be required to use it.
+If the district qualifies for a special education referendum exception, Brian Miller said the district would not be required to use it.

-“The increase in special ed costs as opposed to the revenue that comes along with the requirements we have both morally and legally to meet those requirements, that’s why that special ed exception exists,” Miller said.
+“The increase in special ed costs as opposed to the revenue that comes along with the requirements we have both morally and legally to meet those requirements, that’s why that special ed exception exists,” he said.
 “Seeing if we qualify does not hurt us and provides other opportunities to consider for the board.”

 Fortier said she supports the district exploring going above the limit to keep its options open.